My workout log usually shows stretch or yoga daily. The distinction may seem arbitrary and for a long time I thought it was…stretching is not yoga.

 Yoga Gets Emotional

-For awhile now I have been feeling like I needed consistent yoga in my life, but I kept saying I was too busy with marathon training or traveling.
+For a while now, I have been feeling like I needed consistent yoga in my life, but I kept saying I was too busy with marathon training or traveling.

-But the truth is “too busy” is a poor excuse.
+But the truth is that “too busy” is a poor excuse.
 I’ve written all about how to find the time, and what it boils down to is not choosing to make it a priority.

 Now more than ever, I know my mind and body could use some cortisol reduction, help digesting and simply moving in a new way.
 But there’s one more thing about yoga….